 - Just imagine shopping in a neighborhood supermarket.
-We are in front of a shelf and do not know what type of cornflakes we should buy.
-Less healthy but very tasty for us.
-We stand in front of the shelf and do not know what to purchase …
+You are in front of a shelf and do not sure what type of cornflakes you should buy.
+Less healthy but very tasty for you or the more healthy one.
+You stand in front of the shelf and do not know what to purchase …

 This is a very classic and simplified example of the decision making process.

-- Pick out clothes in the morning, part of us this task is really not easy 😉
+- Making a decision about what to wear in the morning, for some of us it is not so easy 😉

-On the other hand, we have decisions that are much more meaningful to us and why are they meant to us?
+On the other hand, we have decisions that are much more meaningful to us.

-Sometimes those decisions have a direct impact on our environment, people we love, our family.
+Sometimes those decisions have a direct impact on our environment, the people we love, our family.

 - Buying a house in a certain area and at a certain cost

-This kind of Decisions affects us both on a daily and long-term basis.
+This kind of decision affects us both on a daily and long-term basis.

 If I decide between cornflakes and decide to buy less healthy but tastier has a short-term effect on my life, which comes down to a slight weight increase.

-However, In case of a job that is not professional enough for me, a staff that works with me is not social and unpleasant to work with.
-Will affect my life twice:
+Although let’s see the case of a non-challenging workplace, a staff that works with you not social enough and unpleasant to work with.

-- The first time – In the long term I will be disgruntled and not satisfied with the professional and social atmosphere.
+- For the first time – In the long term you will be disgruntled and not satisfied with the professional and social atmosphere.

-- The second time -I will probably bring it home and pour my remorse on family members.
+- For the second time -You will probably bring it home and pour your remorse on family members.

-By my experience, the process of making decisions is changing in different periods of life.
+From my experience, the process of making decisions could change in different periods of life.